Authentic Georgian cuisine & unique cocktails, with rave reviews for Khachapuri and wine selection.

 Will Hartman reviews Chito Gvrito, a Gramercy spot with a focus on Georgian wine and comforting, homey dishes like Adjaruli khachapuri and stuffed duck rolls.

-"Highly recommended dishes include the Adjaruli khachapuri, stuffed duck rolls, lobiani, khinkali, and Chkmeruli chicken tabaka, all praised for their flavor and preparation."
+"Highly recommended dishes include the Adjaruli Khachapuri, duck rolls, khinkali (dumplings), and the Chkmeruli chicken tabaka, all praised for their authentic flavors."

-Customers generally have a very positive view of this Georgian restaurant, frequently recommending it for its authentic cuisine and interesting cocktails.
-While some note it can be pricey with smaller portions compared to other Georgian establishments, the overall feedback highlights a delicious and well-prepared food experience.
+Customers generally have a very positive experience, frequently recommending the restaurant for its authentic Georgian cuisine and interesting cocktails.
+Some note that it can be pricey with smaller portions compared to other Georgian establishments.

 Important Note